EitanKats/crawler/README.md

 this sets the environmental variable DOCKER_HOST so that the code within the container uses the proxy that the Tor container provides.

-Change the config.py so it matches the Tor docker port
+Change the config.py so it matches the Tor docker port, and now build the image.

 The configuration's default setting of the proxy is to localhost and port 9150.